william89731/House-alarm-with-gateway-xiaomi/README.md

 # step 3: node red

-I have created flows for automatic and manual switching of the alarm
+I have created flows for automatic and manual switching of the alarm. enjoy!!

 ![immagine](https://user-images.githubusercontent.com/68069659/103811192-d672e780-505c-11eb-8701-8a5e93f45282.png)